 Farmdale is a very small town located in the state of Ohio.
 With a population of 2,525 people and just one neighborhood, Farmdale is the 417th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Farmdale is generally considered to be a blue-collar town.
-43.74% of the Farmdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Farmdale, you'll notice that it is more blue-collar than most other communities in America.
+43.74% of Farmdale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Farmdale is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Farmdale who work in office and administrative support (18.62%), management occupations (8.32%), and healthcare suport services (4.94%).

 Farmdale is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Farmdale’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.